needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsGettingStarted.md

 _Marking an asset as Addressable in the **Addressables Groups** window._

 ### Specifying an address
 The default address for your asset is the path to the asset in your project (for example, `Assets/images/myImage.png`).
-To change the asset's address from the **Addressables Groups** window, right-click the asset and select **Change Address**.
+To change the asset's address from the **Addressables Groups** window, right-click the asset and select **Change Address**. **Please Note:** The address cannot contain square brackets `[]`, and will fail the build if it does.
+This is meant to protect the runtime functionality that parses brackets to locate sub assets.
+For example, at runtime, loading `myAsset[mySubAsset]` will try to look up an asset at address `myAsset`, and then attempt to load the sub asset `mySubAsset` from that.

 When you first start using Addressable Assets, the system saves some edit-time and runtime data assets for your project in the `Assets/AddressableAssetsData` file, which should be added to your version control check-in.